Vedant-Jayesh-Oza/Smart-AWS-Vault/README.md

 ## Getting Started

-See the documentation in the `docs` directory for setup instructions.
+AWS Setup Done, Frontend and Backend in Progress.
+See the documentation in the `docs` directory for AWS setup instructions.